 Peanut joined the rescue in January 2018 from a failing animal sanctuary in Florida.
 He was one of dozens of horses suffering neglect due to a significant loss of funding over 2 years.
 Initial evaluation showed Peanut had eye conjunctivitis, hind end lameness due to a locking stifle and a significant dental issue which will require a special surgery to remove a damaged tooth.
 He had lacked professional farrier care so his hooves were uneven which caused more issues with lameness.
 Peanut is a very friendly little guy with an outgoing and curious personality.

 Update: Peanut has done well with regular farrier care and his initial dental work.
 At this time he will not require a special dental surgery but the abnormal tooth growth is being monitored.
 X-rays showed his bone structure is normal in his left hind leg; the locking stifle issue is due to soft tissue abnormality (ligament/tendon) with other musculature issues resulting.
 He has responded well to orthobionomy treatments and acupuncture treatments.
+However his locking stifle is a chronic issue and Peanut also has some metabolic (weight) issues we are working with.
+He has been retired with the rescue.

-More About Peanut
+More About Peanut (RETIRED)

 - Miniature horse